KosinskiLab/pyTME/_sources/quickstart/match_template.rst.txt

                 -i emd_3228.map.gz \
                 --invert_target_contrast

-        As we have seen in the :doc:`Postprocessing <postprocessing>` guide, template matching accuracy can benefit from the usage of masks to emphasise paticular components of the template and the application of filters to the data.
+        As we have seen in the :doc:`Preprocessing <preprocessing>` guide, template matching accuracy can benefit from the usage of masks to emphasise paticular components of the template and the application of filters to the data.
 In order to design a suitable mask, we first resample the template to the sampling rate of the tomogram using :py:meth:`tme.density.Density.resample` from within python.

         .. code-block:: python